daniel10012/bitinsight/README.md

 ### Bitcoin Historical Data

-The whole Blockchain up to now (640,000 Blocks as of Sep 2020) represents 300GB of raw data and 2.6TB when deserialized in JSON format.
+The whole Blockchain up to now (640,000 Blocks as of Sep 2020) represents 300GB of raw data and 2.6TB when deserialized to JSON format.

 The JSON format of each block is presented below as an example for `block 100000`